 Early Origins of the Hammelan family

-Important Dates for the Hammelan family
+Early History of the Hammelan family

 This web page shows only a small excerpt of our Hammelan research.
 Another 91 words (6 lines of text) covering the years 1148, 1275, 1105, 1129, 1202, 1533, 1539 and 1534 are included under the topic Early Hammelan History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hamelin, Hamelyn, Hamelen, Hamelyng, Hamelyne and others.